 Food for thought and soul including observations and reflective opinion pieces on current issues.

-Christmas Greetings from General André Cox, international leader of The Salvation Army.
+An Easter reflection from General André Cox, the international leader of The Salvation Army.

 What a Star Trek character can teach us about the otherness of God.

 Resilience is about ‘bouncing back’ from adversity, but it’s even better if we can ‘bounce forward’.
 The good news is we can learn skills to build personal resilience that help in the workplace and at home